Last Updated: Dec 30, 2024 Views: 593

 It is very common for articles in online journals to have a different title from the exact same article in the print issue.
 Also, you cannot rely on the issue date because the online issue date is not the same as the print issue date.

-Please use the Periodical Finder to see if we have the full text for the journal or newspaper where you found the article.
-Then you will be able to see which database we have offers full text access for that journal.
+Please use the Publication Finder This link opens in a new window to see if we have the full text for the journal or newspaper where you found the article.
+Then, you will be able to see which database we have that offers full text access for that journal.
 Once you are in the database you can run a keyword search to locate the article.

 For example, this article appears in the Jan.
 31, 2019, issue of the Economist.com: “A swine-fever epidemic like China’s would enrage farmers elsewhere.”
 You are prompted to subscribe to see the full text, but you don’t need to do that.
 You can find the full text through the library.
 To locate the full text in the library, follow these steps:

-1. From the library home page, click on the “Find Articles, eBooks & More” link from the top navigation menu.
+1. From the library homepage, click on the “Find Resources” link from the top navigation menu.

-2. Select Periodical Finder from the menu that appears.
+2. Select "Newspapers, Magazines, & Journal Articles (Publication Finder)" from the dropdown menu that appears.

-3. In the search box at the top of Periodical Finder, type in Economist.
+3. In the search box at the top of Publication Finder, type in Economist.

 4. Expand the Full Text Access link to see the list of databases that offer full text.